RocketPuppy/redux-consumer-toolkit/README.md

 #### Use case

 This module provides methods for modifying both the input state and the output state of a reducer.
-Note that `mapOut` is identical to `Functor.map`
+Note that `mapOut` is identical to `Functor.map`.

 * Glue reducers lower in the hierarchy to reducers higher in the hierarchy